Skip to main content

 Architecture

 The TangoPrfStorage class uses PRF to encrypt the ADB key.
+It encrypts the whole input (usually a PKCS#8 RSA private key), and doesn't use encrypted PKCS#8 format.

 It takes another TangoDataStorage to actually store the encrypted data, and a TangoPrfSource for runtime-specified PRF API.